konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 };
 ```

-#### Using Your Own Color Theme
+### Using Your Own Color Theme

 Internally, the Portfolio Minimal theme uses CSS variables to ensure a consistent color scheme.
 You can override these colors by using the [concept of shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) Gatsby offers.

-To make it work:

-1. In your `src` directory, recreate the exact same folder structure: `gatsby-theme-portfolio-minimal`/`src`/`globalStyles`.

-2. In the newly created `globalStyles` directory, create a file called `theme.css`.

-The path to the file should look like this: `src/gatsby-theme-portfolio-minimal/src/globalStyles/theme.css`
+To do this, follow the instructions:

+1. Create a file called `theme.css` in the following path: `{GatsbyProjectRoot}/src/gatsby-theme-portfolio-minimal/src/globalStyles`.

-3. Add the following contents to the file and adjust it to your needs.
+2. Add the following contents to the file and adjust the colors as you like.
+Do not change the names of the variables!

     ```css
     body[data-theme='lightTheme'] {